loading...

 lake with pine treesShutterstock Image

-There is an incredible walking and biking path called the East Shore Trail that runs alongside this part of the lake, which is just brilliant to take advantage of if you’re staying around Tahoe for longer than the day.
+There is an incredible walking and biking path called the Tahoe East Shore Trail that runs parallel to this part of the lake, which is simply brilliant to take advantage of if you have the time.

-You can park at Memorial Point for about 20 minutes for free and walk down the stairs to the trail and even further if you want to touch the water or stand on some of Tahoe’s huge iconic boulders.
-Grab some photos and enjoy that view!
+Use that time wisely — walk down the stairs for a better view of the lake or even further if you want to try and touch the water or stand on some of Tahoe’s massive iconic boulders.

 2. Sand Harbor